runekaagaard/hjerne/README.md

 ## Getting Started

-To get started with Hjerne, follow these steps:
+To get started with Hjerne, follow these steps to set up your environment and begin managing your projects efficiently:

 1. Clone the repository.
 2. Install the required dependencies listed in `requirements.txt`.